 Under phase 1 (2009-2013) of the Africa Biogas Partnership Program (ABPP), 5000 plants were constructed in 28 districts in Uganda.
 In addition to developing individual Biogas Construction Enterprises (BCEs), BSU has developed a centralized client service center to ensure technical and business standards for the biogas sector and promotes accountability to clients by the BCEs.

-UDBP has rolled out to over 28 districts in Uganda – 8, 9, and 11 in Western, Eastern and Central regions respectively.
-A research and development initiative in Uganda led to the development of the interlocking stabilized soil blocks (ISSB) that reduces plant installation costs by about 30%.
-A Lotus 2 stove, which is a locally adopted and fabricated stove, has further brought down costs by 15%, with adoption of Puxin lamps for the CAMARTEC ones leading to biogas lamps cost reduction of 50%.
-Further research to reduce the costs of installation in order to increase uptake is ongoing.
+A research and development initiative in Uganda led to the development of the Lotus 2 stove.
+This locally adopted and fabricated stove has further brought down costs by 15%.
+The adoption of the Puxin biogas lamps has led to an additional cost reduction of 50%.
+Further research in new technologies and appliances to reduce the costs to increase uptake is ongoing.